RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/change-location-socket-files.md

 - `/tmp` - In clean installations of RS version lower than 5.2.2
 - `/var/opt/redislabs/run` - In clean installations of RS version 5.2.2 and higher

+We made this change because some customers have maintenance procedures that delete the `/tmp` directory.

 When you upgrade from a RS version lower than 5.2.2 to 5.2.2 and higher, the socket files are not moved to the new location by default.
 During [installation]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) you can specify a custom location for the socket files, but after installation you must use this procedure to move the socket files.

 To change the location of the socket files: